Footworks Percussive Dance Ensemble

 SELECT A PROGRAM

-Availble year round, contingent on block booking of 2 days.
+Available year round, contingent on a block booking of 2 days.

 Gym, music room or classroom space cleared of desks and chairs for enough room for dance.